eellak/gsoc17-donationbox/Database/README.md

 ____

 ### Manual installation.

+Before we install the database, Because the machine that will have the database we decided to have a [PHP page](https://github.com/eellak/gsoc17-donationbox/blob/master/Database/index.php) where it will accept POST requests, we need to install a web server and some packages of the PHPlanguage.
+For web server, we will use the [Apache](https://httpd.apache.org/).
+Do not worry all this will be done with just one command.
+With root privileges run the follow command ( *Debian based GNU/Linux distributions* ) :

+`apt-get -y install apache2 php5 php5-common php5-cli php5-json php5-readline php5-gd php5-curl php5-mysql`

-To set up the database, you need first of all to have a database server installed on your system, to do this on GNU/Linux operating systems run the follow command ( Debian based distributions ) :
+To set up the database, you need first of all to have a database server installed on your system, to do this on GNU/Linux operating systems run the follow command( *Debian based GNU/Linux distributions* ) :

-`apt-get install mariadb-common mariadb-client mariadb-server`
+`apt-get -y install mariadb-common mariadb-client mariadb-server`

  after that, just download the `create_database.sql` file and run the command: